Team1-3308-Fall2023/3308-Project-Team_1/WEEKLY_STATUS.md

 > Linnea conducted research on the project's layout and timeline.
 Additionally, she as organized and documented tasks within Trello. <br>
 > Anthony formulated the user stories and integrated them into our repository. <br>
 > Brooke is actively researching the UX/UI while exploring various database options. <br>
 > Spencer has begun the SQL journey which includes working with the platform.
-He has also research database options for the project.<br>
+He has also researched database options for the project.<br>
 > Rebecca has contributed on the projects organizational aspect by incorporating the weekly standup meeting and milestone due dates into Trello. <br>